 After the last year, it has shown all types of businesses that supply chain resilience has never been more important and has exposed weaknesses that all of us didn't dare look at before.
 Now that we are emerging on the other side, we may be better off for it.

-Supply chain resilience has never been more important.
-Global markets are apt to change at a moment’s notice, often a result of dramatic shifts in consumer demand and availability of products – as can be seen most recently, in the restriction in component supply due to global lockdown.
+Global markets have always been apt to change at a moment’s notice, often a result of dramatic shifts in consumer demand and availability of products.
 These sudden changes in demand can affect manufacturers in every sector.

-In this article, Andy Barrett, Senior Product Manager at Domino Printing Sciences, outlines how coding automation can have a substantial role to play in supply chain agility and – particularly in such uncertain times – enable manufacturers to not just remain competitive, but potentially outpace the competition.
+In this article, Andy Barrett, Senior Product Manager at Domino North America, outlines how Coding Automation and Serialization can have a substantial role to play in supply chain agility and – particularly in such uncertain times – enable manufacturers to not just remain competitive, but potentially outpace the competition.